 “Nickel’s homage to this congenial, hardworking man and his renowned snack is a celebration of ingenuity and kismet.”

 BREAKING THROUGH THE CLOUDS: THE SOMETIMES TURBULENT LIFE OF METEOROLOGIST JOANNE SIMPSON

 When World War II ended, Joanne Simpson decided she wanted to study clouds.
 She wanted to become a meteorologist.
 When the professors at the University of Chicago heard Joanne’s plans, they laughed.
 Clouds were only beads of water that rose in the air, no more important than the steam lifting off their coffee.
 They told Joanne to go home.
 They told her, “No woman ever got a Doctorate in Meteorology.
 And no woman ever will.”
 They were wrong.
-Joanne battled harsh winds and squalls along her way, but she proved the power of clouds.
+Joanne battled harsh winds and squalls along her way, but her discoveries about clouds and how they work changed everything we know about weather.
 Joanne Simpson became the first female meteorologist in the world.

 Vera Rubin drove through a snowstorm, thick as the milky way, to a gathering of America’s most important astronomers.
 The men were all clustered together like the bright bulge of a galaxy.
 She stood before them and told them about a discovery she had made.
 One by one they stood up.
 They said her ideas were outlandish.
 They said her ideas were ridiculous.
 She felt like the smallest, slowest star on the edge of their galaxy.